The Guided Highlights Trip

 Accommodation: Apollo Bay

-After stopping for lunch at Aire River we board the bus for a short drive to the start of our afternoon walk at Castle Cove.
-Located on a spectacular bend of the Great Ocean Road at Glenaire, Castle Cove is a beautiful beach surrounded by towering cliffs which have high archaeological significance, as dinosaur fossils have been found here.
+After a short drive to the Aire River we start a spectacular day of walking beneath the soaring cliffs towards Castle Cove located on a sweeping bend of the Great Ocean Road at Glenaire.
+Castle Cove is a beautiful beach surrounded by towering cliffs which have high archaeological significance, as dinosaur fossils have been found near here.

 Continuing on from Castle Cove we encounter some of the most spectacular coastal views of the entire walk.
 The track winds its way along the cliff tops, through heathland and forests, occasionally emerging to give breathtaking and extensive views along the coast.
 The forest here is an interesting mixture of grass trees and manna gums.
 Eventually, we emerge onto the broad expanse of Johanna Beach.
 We finish the day by walking along this beautiful beach which must rate as one of the best in Australia for its views and crashing surf.